All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 - The grazing of domestic animals by villagers living on the fringes results in the erosion of fertile black cotton soil.

-- Bamboo grows in abundance in the Bhadra sanctuary.
+- Bamboo grows abundantly in the Bhadra sanctuary.
 These tall and dry bamboos are most prone to wildfires.
-The failure of rain in 2004 made the forest dry and thus a fire menace and caused a wildfire in the Muthodi wildlife sanctuary area, Lakkavalli, Tanigebylu, and Hebbe Wildlife Ranges.
+The failure of rain in 2004 made the forest dry, making it a fire hazard.
+A wildfire caused damage in the Muthodi wildlife sanctuary area, Lakkavalli, Tanigebylu, and Hebbe Wildlife Ranges.

 - Pathological problems and insect attacks have become common since the drought of 2004.